About the products

 About the development team

 Our team was founded in September of 2012 by engineer, Android developer, and pilot, Zubair Khan.
 He was quickly joined by pilot friends including John Wiley, M.A. who headed up initial documentation, and educator Anne Cameron, M.A. who helped as initial editor.
+Our focus is on contributing to the aviation & coding communities, and having fun so we’ve developed and continued to evolve a Philosophy and Guidelines.

 Active contributors on our team are: